-The average tax refund is $2,400 a year, and 74% of Americans get a tax refund.
+The average tax refund is $2,800 a year as of 2017, and 74% of Americans get a tax refund.
 I’ll consider you average for argument’s sake.
 At today’s typical savings rate of 1%, you’re missing out on a whopping $12 bucks in interest income!
 Why $12, and not $24?
 It’s because you have to calculate the average balance of the year if you saved every $200/month payment diligently starting January 1st i.e. January $200, February $400, March $600 etc.

 I’m definitely not a proponent of giving the government more money than they deserve, but missing out on $12 bucks in interest is something I can live with and so should you.

 You have to ask yourself whether you have the discipline of saving that extra $200 a month, or using it to pay down debt.
 Most people are not disciplined enough to pay down debt and avoid buying junk.
 This is why we have such massive debt problems in the first place!
 The government is essentially helping you “go broke to win big” by protecting 75% of American tax payers from blowing $2,400 a year without even knowing it.

 A good way to decide is to take emotion out of the equation and just use a simple ratio.
 If the expected increase in monthly cash flow is less than 10% of your monthly net cash flow, forget about it!
 The extra money isn’t going to make a difference in your lifestyle, but that extra nut at the end of the year will.
 Turn it around, most financial advisers recommend saving at least 10% of your yearly gross income towards retirement.
 For a small fee, the government is helping you get to that goal.

 If you really want to know whether you’ll be able to save your extra monthly income, buy a bag of your favorite cookies.
 Place them on your bedside table every night for 1 week, and see if you can avoid eating them.
 Now imagine a bag of cookies appearing every 2 weeks or every month for an entire year.
 Let me know how it goes!